Gluten free bread recipe may be a solution to stomach pain and indigestion after indulging in wheat-products.

 It's interesting that the amount of bread consumed in Western societies is dropping, some would say alarmingly.
 Whole wheat is a vital source of many vitamins and fatty acids, and fibre too; the lignans are of the most important bastions in the prevention of breast cancer.

 Does today's bread give you heartburn and bloating?
 Diarrhea and indigestion?
 Do you find it unsatisfying and unfulfilling?
 It may have nothing to do with gluten allergy.

 You're certainly not alone.
 Today's supermarket bread is, by and large, junk food, full of chemicals, and not baked with yeast at all.
 Or with large quantities of yeast to speed up the process.
 And of course, white flour has none of the nutrients that make good bread a wholesome food; like sugar it's just empty calories.
 To get full value out of bread, the taste to die for, one needs to slow down the process allowing certain friendly bacteria to do their work, says Whitley, not speed it up.

 It's an expensive book, I think worth it, and less than half on Kindle; certainly a keeper for those serious about bread matters.
-I love my copy.
+I love my copy and it's given me a new understanding of a gluten free bread recipe.

 the protein in bread toxic for so many of us.
 It actually causes gluten intolerance and may well be one of the causes of Celiac disease.
 Generally it's believed there is no known cause of Celiac, also spelt Coeliac disease; but a gluten free bread recipe was previously, before grasping the significance of sourdough, the only known treatment.